countable/node-dogecoin/README.md

 `npm install node-dogecoin`

+## Bounties

+Donations will be used for bounties .
+When we reach 50K DOGE donated, that will be used as a bounty to write a unit test suite.
+Here's the donation address DE4isu3m2RBma7nGEwnaX8cu4Y2m2J2g8Q .

 ## Examples

 Some code examples follow below, but for more complete examples, see [these snippets](https://github.com/brotchie/dogecoin-code-snippets), or this [wallet app](https://github.com/countable/dogelet) which was created to to test this module.